 You can read more about scoring policies in the HiSET® Test-taker Bulletin.

-- Requirements by State
+- Requirements by State or Jurisdiction

 - Frequently Asked Questions for States and Educators